Neva (video game): Development

 Neva was Spanish game development company Nomada Studio's second game, following Gris (2018).
 The studio recruited a larger team for the project, and the game's length was about twice as long as Gris.
 As with Gris, the game had nearly no dialogue, with the exception of Alba calling Neva's name in various intonations.
 The team felt that the game being wordless left room for players to freely interprete the events of the game.
 The story originally revolved around two humans, though the team scrapped this plan as they were impressed by the early drafts for Neva.
 Princess Mononoke served as an important inspiration for the game's visual design.
 Unlike Gris, the studio's previous game, the game features a combat system, though the team introduced a story mode to ensure that the game is approachable for all players.

 According to Adrian Cuevas, the founder of Nomada Studio, the team wanted explore the relationship through parents and their children, how these relationships change gradually over time, and "how a parent feels when raising a kid, as the kid grows and changes".
 The team was inspired by their own experience raising a child.
 In the game, which was divided into four chapters, Neva slowly turns from a timid young cub, to a teenager eager to jump headfirst into dangers, into a fully-grown adult.
 While Neva gains a lot of new abilities, Alba's core abilities remained unchanged throughout the game.
 The team wanted players to have mixed emotions: to feel scared when Neva's life is at risk, and to be delighted when Neva performed well.
 The enemies in the game were inspired by the environmental challenges faced by the Earth.
 They are the embodiment of fears that one may have raising children.
 While the earlier segments of the game had a more delightful tone, the later segments of the game contrasted it by having both characters threatened by this corruption.

 Neva was announced by Nomada Studio and publisher Devolver Digital in May 2023.
-The game was released on October 15, 2024, for Windows PC, macOS, Nintendo Switch, PlayStation 4, PlayStation 5, Xbox Series X/S.
+The game was released on October 15, 2024, for Windows PC, macOS, Nintendo Switch, PlayStation 4, PlayStation 5, Xbox Series X/S. A standalone expansion, titled Prologue, is set to be released on February 19, 2026.
+It serves as a prequel to the game, though it was designed for players who had finished the main game as its gameplay is more difficult.
+The expansion also introduced three new locations, as well as additional enemy types and boss encounters.